des-felins/java-startup-time-springio/slides.md

 background: /Bg-1.png
 ---

-# Once upon a time, all was well in one startup...
+# Once upon a time, all was well in this startup...

 <style>
 h1 {